SUMMER CAMP DETAILS

-Fort Wonder Day Camps are weeklong, full-day (9am – 3:30pm) camp programs for campers entering junior kindergarten through sixth grade.
-Each Day Camp session features a wonder-inspiring weekly theme, and campers engage in unique scholastic, arts and athletic activities that are congruent with that week’s theme.
+Fort Wonder Signature Camps are weeklong, full-day (9 AM – 3:30 PM) camp programs.
+Each Signature Camp session features a wonder-inspiring weekly theme, and campers engage in unique scholastic, arts and athletic activities that are congruent with that week’s theme.
+Campers are divided into groups by age, and activities are tailored to be developmentally appropriate for each group.
+Each Signature Camp has a particular grade-range for participants, from Pre-Kindergarten through 4th grade (2023 - 2024 academic year).

-Fort Wonder Specialty Camps are weeklong, half-day camp programs (9 a.m. – 12 p.m. or 12:30 p.m. – 3:30 p.m.) where campers can immerse themselves in a specific topic related to academics or fine arts.
+Fort Wonder Specialty Camps are weeklong, half-day camp programs (9 AM – 12 PM or 12:30 PM – 3:30 PM) where campers can immerse themselves in a specific topic related to academics or fine arts.
 Specialty Camps are hosted by Fort Worth Country Day faculty/staff and select educational professionals from the Fort Worth community.
-Each Specialty Camp has a particular grade-range for participants, from junior kindergarten through twelfth-grade.
+Each Specialty Camp has a particular grade-range for participants, from pre-kindergarten through 6th grade (2023 - 2024 academic year).

 What should my camper bring to Fort Wonder?

-Campers should bring a refillable water bottle.
+Campers should bring a refillable water bottle and a nut-free snack.
 Campers are strongly encouraged to wear sunscreen to camp and are welcome to bring additional sunscreen for reapplication throughout the day.
-Campers who are attending a Day Camp or a morning and afternoon Specialty Camp should bring a lunch.
+Campers who are attending a full-day Signature Camp or a morning and an afternoon Specialty Camp during the same week should bring a nut-free lunch.
 Please make sure you label everything with your camper’s name!

 What should my camper wear to Fort Wonder?

 Campers should dress in attire that is comfortable and suitable for a wide variety of activities.
-Closed-toe shoes are recommended for all campers, and campers are encouraged to apply sunblock prior to arrival at camp.
+Closed-toe shoes are recommended for all campers.
+Campers are encouraged to apply sunblock prior to arrival at camp.

 How do I register for camp?